Why Do ATVs Have Smaller Front Tires? 9 Good Reasons

 Before we go into the details, let me clarify what I mean by a smaller tire in this article’s context.

 I’m referring to a front tire that is not as wide as the rear tire.
 Most ATVs come stock with front tires typically about two inches narrower or skinnier than the rear ones.
-Typical rear tire width is 10-11 inches, where front tires are usually 8-9 inches wide.
+Typical rear tire width is 10-11 inches, whereas front tires are usually 8-9 inches wide.
 This is known as a staggered wheel setup.

-Sometimes it may seem as the skinnier front tires are also smaller in diameter, but usually, that is not the case.
+Sometimes it may seem as if the skinnier front tires are also smaller in diameter, but usually, that is not the case.

 check for clerance ATV chains

 On my Polaris Sportsman, a narrow front tire is not enough.
-When I’m installing tire chains, I need to add a set of wheel spacers to gain more clearance.
+When installing tire chains, I need to add a set of wheel spacers to gain more clearance.

-A narrower tire is easier to maneuver in between rocks or other obstacles on and off the trail.
+A narrower tire is easier to maneuver between rocks or other obstacles on and off the trail.

-The narrow front tire will dig a bit deeper into the ground than the rear tire due to having a smaller surface area in contact with the trail.
+The narrow front tire will dig deeper into the ground than the rear tire due to having a smaller surface area in contact with the trail.
 This way, you know that the rear tires will lose their grip first, and the ride feels much more predictable.

 The traction of the rear tires is not that crucial when cornering.
 As long as the front tires don’t slip, it is ok if the rear tires slide a little.